 If you want to set up a date that your match will enjoy, base your date idea on your conversation.
 Let the conversation flow; an abrupt move may signal to your date that you are not interested in the conversation.

 If you are thinking too hard about how to set up a date on your Tinder conversation, you might want to wait for a few messages to go by before you make a move.
+But don’t let Tinder conversations fizzle out!
 The possibilities are endless, but the following date ideas are more likely to result in a positive response.

 If your match is new in town: Someone who is traveling or new to the area probably won’t know about the best bars or restaurants in the area.
 Offer to show your match your favorite bar that has great drink specials or a unique theme.

 If you have a similar taste in music: Going to a gig this week?
 Invite your Tinder match!
 Seeing a band play at a bar will give you both something to talk about.
 A gig or similar event at the bar keeps the drinks flowing and the conversation going without the awkwardness of staring at each other from across the table.

 If your match wants to meet your dog: If you have a dog in your profile pictures, you probably get asked about them a lot.
 Set up a date that involves man’s best friend.
 Offer to go on a picnic at the local dog park, or grab a coffee at a dog-friendly cafe.